janosh/svelte-multiselect/src/routes/(demos)/(extras)/patterns/+page.md

 ## Sheet

-`Sheet` portals to the document body, traps focus, dismisses from its backdrop or Escape and returns focus to its trigger.
+`Sheet` uses a native modal `<dialog>`, dismisses from its backdrop or Escape and returns focus to its trigger.
+Keep overlays inside its dialog; portalling them to `body` moves them outside the modal subtree and makes them inert.

 ```svelte example id="patterns-sheet"
 <script lang="ts">